Critical security flaw in CUPS on GNU/Linux September-October 2024: What you need to know

 Keep an eye on upcoming patches and make sure your systems are ready for them.
 IT security is an ongoing challenge, but staying proactive will ensure that your WordPress servers and clients stay protected.

-Finally, for those who will argue that "Linux isn't secure", we'd like to remind you of a little comparison.
-Linux VS Microsoft.
+Finally, for those who will argue that "Linux isn't secure", here's a little comparison Linux VS Microsoft.

-The truth is: safety at 100% never exists.
-Anyone who claims otherwise is either a liar or an ignoramus!
+The truth is: there's no such thing as 100% safety, and anyone who claims otherwise is either lying or ignorant!
 So leave dogmatism aside.
 No one is spared from vulnerabilities, so it's a question of doing our best and remaining vigilant to make intrusions as difficult as possible.

 Sources :